Advanced Security Acquires South Island Security Integrator

 Press Release – Advanced Security Group

-Advanced Security Group ( www.asgl.co.nz ) continues its grow both organically and through acquisitions, the business announcing it has acquired South Island electronic security integrator, V.I.P Security.
-This latest acquisition takes total offices …
+Advanced Security Group ( www.asgl.co.nz ) continues its growth both organically and through acquisitions, the business announcing it has acquired South Island electronic security integrator, V.I.P Security.
+This latest acquisition takes our total offices …

-Advanced Security Group (www.asgl.co.nz) continues its grow both organically and through acquisitions, the business announcing it has acquired South Island electronic security integrator, V.I.P Security.
+Advanced Security Group (www.asgl.co.nz) continues its growth both organically and through acquisitions, the business announcing it has acquired South Island electronic security integrator, V.I.P Security.

 The acquisition grows the current Advanced Security business in the South Island, with a great team from V.I.P integrating into the existing Advanced Security office in Christchurch, the V.I.P office in Blenheim being rebranded to Advanced Security.
 With a strong presence in the North Island, this acquisition allows Advanced Security to further grow its operations, increasing South Island offices to four.